 It's pretty easy to visually mistake a prepaid card for an actual credit card.
 For the most part, prepaid cards look identical to credit cards and can be used in most places that accept credit cards.
 For instance, you can use a prepaid card for car rentals, hotel reservations, airline bookings and various online purchases.

 You can get a prepaid card even if you have bad credit.
 However, as the name indicates, you can't use it unless you've prepaid money onto the card.
-Since this financial instrument doesn't actually allow you to carry a credit balance and pay later, it's not a true credit card.
+Since prepaid cards don't actually allow you to carry a credit balance and pay later, it's not a true credit card.

 How Does a Prepaid Card Work?

-With a prepaid card, you add money to it as you might with a gift card.
-Then as you use your prepaid card, the amount of your purchases is deducted from the balance.
-As you make more purchases, your available balance gets further reduced.
+Before you can use a prepaid card, you'll have to load money to your account, similar to how you would with a gift card.
+You can only spend as much as you've loaded onto your card.
+As you use your prepaid card, the amount of your purchases is deducted from the balance.
+Your available balance is reduced even further as you make more purchases.

 Let’s say, for example, you deposit $300 onto your prepaid card.
 After paying $150 for a car rental, you’d only have $150 left to spend.
 Once you’ve used your entire balance, you have to reload more money onto the prepaid card before you can use it again.